 Chiropractic prevention for degenerative disc disease.
-In between the bones of the spine or the vertebrae are the protective shock-absorbing intervertebral discs.
+The protective shock-absorbing intervertebral discs are between the bones of the spine or the vertebrae.
 These protective cushions naturally begin wearing down or degenerating as the body ages.
 The common term for this is degenerative disc disease or DDD.
-It is not a disease, but the body’s natural aging process.
-The reason it is called degenerative disc disease is that it is a condition of the spine with deteriorating effects.
+It is not a disease but the body’s natural aging process.
+It is called degenerative disc disease because it is a condition of the spine with deteriorating effects.

 If involved in an occupation that requires heavy lifting, twisting, and bending, this can generate disc damage, but physical stressors do not automatically enhance disc erosion.
 An individual can do this type of work their entire life and not experience problems.
-It depends on the environment and the overall health of the individual that can be assessed through chiropractic prevention and body composition analysis.
+It depends on the environment and the overall health of the individual, which can be assessed through chiropractic prevention and body composition analysis.

 Do not neglect the core muscles.
 Core exercises will maintain the muscles around the waist, which also strengthens the rest of the body.
 All the muscles front, back, around the trunk, hips, and knees to the chest are all the core muscles.